 - Insect-friendly flowers and plants: As bats are nocturnal, night-scented flowers are a good idea, as are pale-petalled flowers which are more easily seen in the dark.
-Different types of plants attract different species of insect so selecting a range of flowers that vary in colour, scent and shape is ideal; particularly those with 'insect-friendly' features (those with short florets or 'landing pads' for insects). - Trees and shrubs: Trees serve multiple functions in that they provide both shelter and food for insects (particularly larvae and leaf-eating species) as well as potential roosting opportunities for bats.
-The creation of "linear features", using hedges and treelines will also help bats to navigate. - Pond/wet area: Ponds or marshy areas are havens for invertebrates, particularly insects like midges which are a main prey item for bats.
-These areas can also be lined with insect-attracting plants and will even provide a source of drinking water for bats. - Compost, leaf or log pile: These are an ideal habitat for attracting insects like beetles, particularly when placed in a damp, shaded area. - 'Wild' areas: Leave 'wild', insect-friendly areas in your garden to encourage invertebrates. - Bat boxes: These specially designed boxes provide bats with artificial roosts and come in many different forms.
+Different types of plants attract different species of insect so selecting a range of flowers that vary in colour, scent and shape is ideal; particularly those with insect-friendly features (those with short florets which act like landing pads for insects). - Trees and shrubs: Trees serve multiple functions as they provide both shelter and food for insects (particularly larvae and leaf-eating species), as well as potential roosting opportunities for bats.
+The creation of linear features, using hedges and treelines will also help bats to navigate. - Ponds/wet areas: Ponds or marshy areas are havens for invertebrates, particularly insects like midges which are a main prey item for bats.
+These areas can also be lined with insect-attracting plants and will even provide a source of drinking water for bats. - Compost, leaf or log piles: These are an ideal habitat for attracting insects like beetles, particularly when placed in a damp, shaded area. - Wild areas: Leave wild, insect-friendly areas in your garden to encourage invertebrates. - Bat boxes: These specially designed boxes provide bats with artificial roosts and come in many different forms.
 Whilst these can help bats in areas with few natural roosts, they require patience (it may be months or even years before they are used) and need to be put in the right place.

-As well as actively encouraging bats, there are also a number of things to avoid when setting up your garden: Artificial light should be removed where possible, or otherwise reduced (never point lighting at a box or known roost).
-Pesticides and potentially hazardous treatments should be avoided, as should flypaper, which regularly traps (and often kills) bats.
-Garden netting (pond, fruit etc) should also be replaced with solid mesh, ensuring that wild animals do not become entangled.
+As well as actively encouraging bats, there are also a number of things to avoid when setting up your garden.
+Artificial light should be removed where possible, or otherwise reduced, and never point lighting at a box or known roost.
+Pesticides and potentially hazardous treatments should be avoided, as well as flypaper, which regularly traps and often kills bats.
+Garden netting put up to protect ponds and fruit should also be replaced with solid mesh, ensuring that wild animals do not become entangled.